-Pleasingly, this assessment demonstrated that our operating expenses, relative to the size of our membership base and assets, are in the lowest quartile and are well below industry medians.
-We are also well-regarded by our members, public sector employers and peers.
-Our GESB Super, West State Super and Retirement Income Pension products have each been awarded a platinum rating from SuperRatings for 13 consecutive years - which recognises GESB as a 'top value-for-money' fund1.
+Our operating expenses, relative to the size of our membership base and assets, are in the lowest fee quartile and are below industry medians, and we continue to be well-regarded by our members, public sector employers and peers.

-Overall, the GESB Board determined that GESB is promoting the financial interests of the beneficiaries of the fund.
+Overall, the GESB Board determined that GESB continues to promote the best financial interests of the beneficiaries of the fund.